 FOUR SEASONS PROVIDES COMPASSIONATE INTERNAL MEDICINE EXPERTISE FOR ALL PATIENTS NEEDING ACUTE OR ONGOING CARE.

 Four Seasons is committed to providing the absolute best care for our patients.
-We feel that the keys to providing the best care include compassion, education and open communication.
+The keys to providing the best care include compassion, education, and open communication.
 We strive to help clients understand their pet’s condition so we can enable them to make good decisions on their pet’s quality of life.
-Our specialists offer hour-long appointments that provide ample time for getting to know their clients, carefully reviewing a complete patient history, and thoroughly examining the patient.
-Once the history-taking and exam are complete, diagnostic and treatment plans are tailored to the needs of patient and client.
-Appointments can be made any time by calling (970) 800-1106.
+Our specialists offer hour-long appointments that provide ample time for getting to know their clients, carefully reviewing complete patient history, and thoroughly examining the patient.
+Once the history-taking and exam are comprehensive, diagnostic and treatment plans are tailored to the patient and client’s needs.
+Appointments can be made anytime by calling (970) 800-1106.

-Because of the complexity of some disease processes, internal medicine patients may also be seen by other specialists at Four Seasons for evaluation of multiple issues of concern.
+Because of the complexity of some disease processes, internal medicine patients may also be seen by other specialists at Four Seasons to evaluate multiple issues of concern.
 For example, one may receive an ultrasound exam by our radiologist or a consultation with our surgeon as part of their diagnostic and treatment plan.
 With these specialties in-house, these consultations are often done seamlessly during one visit to the hospital.
 We feel strongly that this approach, utilizing the expertise of our whole team, allows us to provide the best care available to each of our patients.

 FOR YOUR APPOINTMENT: